WELSEY MICHAEL HAYES

 Wesley Michael Hayes

 As a true holder of the title "Okie from Muskogee," Wesley Michael Hayes grew up a country boy with a passion for sports and music.
 His first single, “Love In Pictures,” hit the Texas Charts spending 10 weeks their and his second release “rebel heart” soon followed appearing on the charts as well for an eight month run.
 Most recently his single SING PAIN climbed up to number 51 on Texas Charts hitting major rotation in the Corpus Christie-Galveston market.
+His new single DO IT AGAIN will be out with SSM Records of Nashville.
 Hayes is a self-described “underdog who loves going against the grain and doing things that others are afraid to do.”
-Having lived a “broken and patched life” that includes all the trappings of a true country song, Hayes is counting on his traditional sound and style to resonate with those looking for realism and raw honesty.
+Having lived a "roller coaster life” that includes all the trappings of a true country song, Hayes is counting on his traditional sound and style to resonate with those looking for realism and raw honesty.

 At the age of 10, Hayes began playing drums debuting just two years later with a solo of "Wipe Out" at Coweta High School.
 With influences that range from rock to traditional country, Hayes’ father took him to a Jethro Tull concert as a child and they often cruised around listening to Stevie Wonder, Lynyrd Skynyrd and Earth, Wind & Fire while at home with his mother and grandparents he watched “Hee Haw and artist such as Merle, Hank Jr. and Waylon just to name a few”